missing-semester/missing-semester/_2020/course-shell.md

 contents of the current directory.
 Most commands accept flags and options (flags with values) that start with `-` to modify their behavior.
-Usually, running a program with the `-h` or `--help` flag (`/?` on Windows) will print some help text that tells you what flags and options are available.
+Usually, running a program with the `-h` or `--help` flag will print some help text that tells you what flags and options are available.
 For example, `ls --help` tells us:

 ```